dipterix/arm-rstudio-server/macos-arm.md

 ## Compile RStudio-Server on MacOS ARM CPU

 * Status: Still trying...
-(Please do not use this guide for now as it's not working)
+(Might not work in all cases but I managed to make it work on my personal laptop)

 Useful resources: https://github.com/rstudio/rstudio/wiki/M1-Mac-Dev-Machine-Setup